 Does Georgia require a notarized vehicle bill of sale?

-No, there is no requirement to notarize a vehicle bill of sale in Georgia.
+No, notarizing a vehicle bill of sale in Georgia is not required.
 However, note that the bill of sale must be signed and dated by both the seller and the buyer.